ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 upon a greater variety of subjects, and expressing their
 views with greater fluency, clearness, and correctness in
 their use of language.
-Iron Shivs.—As a good deal of attention h
+Iron Shivs.—As a good deal of attention ha
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_custer_ver01:data:sn83026172:00211678173:1852110801:0167/pct:78.165801,50.706778,15.400346,18.231243/!600,600/0/default.jpg"/>
 </td>